MikroElektronika/mikrosdk_click_v2/clicks/brushless6/README.md

 ### NOTE

-> The maximal PWM Clock frequency for this click board is 500 Hz.
+> The maximal PWM Clock frequency for this Click board is 500 Hz.
 > So, the user will need to decrease the MCU's main clock frequency in MCU Settings in order to get up-to 500 Hz PWM clock frequency.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.